North Carolina Rental Agreement

 North Carolina Landlord Tenant Laws

-• Warranty of Habitability – North Carolina landlords must provide certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – North Carolina landlords must provide certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
 Landlords must repair any issues within a “reasonable” time of proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in North Carolina aren’t allowed to repair and deduct, or withhold rent.
+Tenants usually aren’t allowed to repair and deduct, or withhold rent.

 • Evictions – North Carolina landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in North Carolina take between one to two weeks.